Canterbury - South

 The educational profile of Canterbury - South exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 36.6% among residents aged 15+, surpassing the Australian average of 30.4% and the SA3 area rate of 31.0%.
-Bachelor degrees are most prevalent at 25.0%, followed by postgraduate qualifications (9.6%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 26.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.6% and certificates account for 15.0%.
+The area's educational profile is notable regionally with university qualification rates at 36.6% of residents aged 15+, exceeding the Australian average of 30.4% and that of SA3 area at 31.0%.
+Bachelor degrees are most prevalent at 25.0%, followed by postgraduate qualifications at 9.6% and graduate diplomas at 2.0%.
+Vocational credentials are also prominent, with 26.6% of residents aged 15+ holding such qualifications - advanced diplomas at 11.6% and certificates at 15.0%.

 Educational participation is high, with 30.7% of residents currently enrolled in formal education, including 7.7% in primary, 7.2% in tertiary, and 6.5% pursuing secondary education.
-Canterbury South Public School serves the local area, enrolling 258 students as of a certain date.
-The school provides typical Australian schooling conditions (ICSEA: 1033) with balanced educational opportunities, focusing exclusively on primary education while nearby areas offer secondary options.
-Local school capacity is limited, with only 2.0 places available per 100 residents compared to the regional average of 9.6, leading many families to travel for schooling.
+Canterbury South Public School provides local educational services within Canterbury - South, with an enrollment of 258 students as of the latest available data.
+The area demonstrates typical Australian school conditions (ICSEA: 1033) with balanced educational opportunities.
+There is one school focusing exclusively on primary education, with secondary options available in surrounding areas.
+Local school capacity is limited at 2.0 places per 100 residents compared to the regional average of 9.6, indicating many families travel to nearby areas for schooling.

 Frequently Asked Questions - Education